-Her heart was beating too fast, and despite the chill that had seeped into the building, she felt the prickle of sweat on her back.
+Her heart was beating too fast, and, despite the chill that had seeped into the building, she felt the prickle of sweat on her back.
 ‘Why do I keep getting myself into situations like this?
 I must have brain damage.
 If this goes horribly wrong, will Liza hear me if I scream?
 Would she help?’

-The man motioned for Siobhan to sit at the table, which had a chair on either end, then moved to the chest, where he drew out a couple components and placed them in the spell array on the floor.
+The man motioned for Siobhan to sit at the table, which had a chair on either end, then moved to the chest, where he drew out a couple of components and placed them in the spell array on the floor.

 The prognos woman sat across from Siobhan while the man began to cast the ward against untruth.

-Siobhan felt the strange tension in the air, trying to seep under her skin, into her ears and past her eyes.
+Siobhan felt the strange tension in the air trying to seep under her skin, into her ears, and past her eyes.
 Into her brain.
 She shuddered violently.